hashgraph/hedera-mirror-node/docs/database/bootstrap.md

   - Upon restarting the script, it will:
     - Skip files marked as `IMPORTED`.
     - Attempt to import files with statuses `NOT_STARTED`, `IN_PROGRESS`, or `FAILED_TO_IMPORT`.

-- **Bash Version Compatibility:**

-  - The import script requires Bash version 4.3 or higher.
-Check your Bash version with:

-    ```bash
-    bash --version
-    ```

-  - If using an older version of Bash, consider updating to the minimum required version.

 ---